 - What impact does incorporating technology into classroom instruction have on student engagement and academic performance in elementary schools?

-- How does mindfulness-based stress reduction therapy compare to cognitive-behavioral therapy in reducing symptoms of anxiety and depression among young adults?
+- How does mindfulness-based stress reduction therapy compare to cognitive-behavioural therapy in reducing symptoms of anxiety and depression among young adults?

 - What are the long-term effects of microplastic pollution on marine biodiversity in coastal ecosystems, and how can we mitigate these effects?